 Publishing a Flash Game

-A SWF (Shockwave Flash) file is the container file for your game.
-This is the file that you upload to portals such as Kongregate.
+A SWF (Shockwave Flash) file is the format for all exported Flash games.
+This is the file that you upload to portals such as Kongregate and Newgrounds.

-After a brief waiting time, your SWF will export.
+After a brief wait, your SWF will export.
 That's it!

 In addition to publishing a SWF, you can publish your game directly to our Arcade to share it with the community and receive useful feedback.